 - Request an accommodation from the Office for Access and Equity.

-Patrons with disabilities can designate another person who has authority to check out books using their i-cards.
+Patrons with disabilities can designate a proxy, another person who has authority to check out books for you using their own i-cards.

 Scanning library materials

 Scanning/document conversion of non-accessible library materials for UIC students is handled jointly by the DRC and the UIC Library Interlibrary Loan (ILL) Department.
 To make a scanning/document conversion request, please contact the DRC: DRCAccesstext@uic.edu

 Faculty and staff with an accommodation from the Office for Access and Equity may request document conversion using the ILLiad interlibrary loan service.